Welcome to The School of Theology

 The Beecken Center is dedicated to furthering Christian formation for the faithful from all walks of life offering a variety of exciting events, formative trainings, and life-changing programs for clergy, laity, and all the baptized.
 Education for Ministry (EfM) is a unique four-year distance learning certificate program in theological education based upon small-group study and practice.
 Since its founding in 1975, this international program has assisted more than 80,000 participants in discovering and nurturing their call to Christian service.

 The School of Theology was named to the Class of 2015 Seminaries that Change the World.
-The School was one of two Episcopal seminaries included in this year's class.
+The School was one of two Episcopal seminaries included in this year's class of 27 seminaries and divinity schools.

 The Beecken Center at The School of Theology is now accepting applications for the summer 2015 session of SUMMA Theological Debate Camp.
 High school students entering grades 9–12 are eligible to attend.